JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 And so we see the Application running in the Android emulator:

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/android-emulator-kotlin-rocks.png') }}){: width="30%"}

+Now we are ready to patch the `MainActivity` class and include the API

+project plugins

+The project refresh ()

+Also we need to add several more files

+There are several thing we shall know about the multiplatform projects with Kotlin.
+First, you shall use the `kotlin-multiplatform` plugin.

+Second, we declare two source sets - one for

+## Patching the Android Project

+Let's add more changes to the project to demonstrate code reuse between projects.

+Let's change the example to set the custom text message from the code.
+Later, we will share the way to generate the text between iOS and Android.

+We will replace the text with the function call in the next section.

 # Adding Common Code Sub-Project